ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 #### Atomic Subsystem Specifications

+1. The robot shall act autonomously [S1].
+2. The camera shall detect the Nebulite [S2-vii].
+3. The camera shall detect the Geodinium [S2-viii].
+4. The robot shall be able to detect the walls of the arena, walls of the cave, and cave entrance.
+Rule S03 states that if the robot causes field damage, the team will be penalized.
+Detecting walls stops the robot from causing damage by moving into it.
+The camera will be the only sensor on the front and will need to do the listed objectives [S4].
-A camera is needed for specifcations 1, 2-vii, 2-viii, and 4 and constraint 1.
+5. The camera shall read April Tags to help with Specifications 1, 2-v, 2-vii, 2-viii, and 2-ix [C1].
-By having a camera, a robot can see very similarly to a human, but needs to have that information filter and processed in a way the robot can understand.
-If it understands what it can effectively see, it shall be able to act autonomously, meeting specification 1.
-Specifcations 2-vii and 2-viii both shall have the robot have a way to identify the materials in the arena.
-Specifcation 4 shall have the robot detect different objects and obstacles.
-The camera will be the only sensor in the front getting active feedback, due to the constraints placed by the device used to collect the materials.
-The camera shall help keep the robot from running into obstacles in the front.
-Constraint 1 shall have the robot read April Tags.
-A camera is needed to read these.

 #### Comparative Analysis of Potential Solutions